Why Natural, Grass Finished Beef?

 A great source of CLA (conjugated linoleic acid), a fat that is being shown to reduce the risk of cancer, obesity, diabetes, and a number of immune disorders.

-Loaded with natural minerals and vitamins that separates it from other animal protein sources
+Loaded with natural minerals and vitamins that separates it from other animal protein sources - especially heme iron and selenium.

 All nutrients in a highly bio-available form for us!